griffey13/PathFinding/README.md

 Algorithm was written and tested with C++ (C++17) and Microsoft Visual Studio Professional 2019 on Windows 11.

+**Note:** This repository aims to solve a take home project assignment for a job interview.

 Setup
 ------------
 To install and compile the program you will need an IDE, such as Visual Studio 2019, and a copy of the source code.